 Why amend the Greater Christchurch Regeneration Act?

-The amendments are being proposed, because there are provisions in the GCR Act that now appear unnecessary given the progress that has been made on regeneration in Greater Christchurch.
+The amendments were proposed because some provisions in the GCR Act were no longer necessary given the progress made on regeneration in greater Christchurch.

-Much of what is being proposed was identified in the last annual review of the Act, which concluded that given the considerable progress on key regeneration milestones, there is no longer a need for the legislation in its current form and making changes now will support the progressive move towards local leadership in greater Christchurch.
+Much of what was proposed was identified in the last annual review of the Act in September 2019, which concluded that given the considerable progress on key regeneration milestones, there was no longer a need for the legislation in its current form and making changes sooner would support the progressive move towards local leadership in greater Christchurch.